manuh-L/Ansible/deploy-win-vm/README.md

 This Playbook:

-- Creates windows VM from template and,
+- Creates windows VM from template, adds 1 disk and,
 - Configures hostname a network
 - Join the VM to a Domain;
 - Configures/enable Winrm for Ansible